Unipotent Representations and Microlocalization: Homogeneous Vector Bundles

 \end{lemma}

-\begin{proof} We know from Mackey that $I$ commutes with $\mathrm{Hom}$ (see, e.g. \cite{KnappVogan1995}, Theorem 2.95). $C$ also commutes with $\mathrm{Hom}$ for general abstract reasons: $C$ is a colimit and $\mathrm{Hom}$ is a left-adjoint.
+\begin{proof} We know from Mackey that $I$ commutes with $\mathrm{Hom}$ (see, e.g. \cite[Thm 2.95]{KnappVogan1995}).
+Furthermore, $C$ commutes with $\mathrm{Hom}$ for general abstract reasons: $C$ is a colimit and $\mathrm{Hom}$ is a left-adjoint.
 Combining these two facts gives the desired isomorphism. \end{proof}

-\begin{proof}[Proof of Proposition \ref{prop:geomsignificance}] \begin{enumerate} \item There is a natural injection of $\mathfrak{k}$ and $H^0$-equivariant $\hat{R}$-modules
+\begin{proof}[Proof of Proposition \ref{prop:geomsignificance}] \begin{enumerate} \item There is a natural injection of $\mathfrak{k}$ and $H^0$-equivariant $\widehat{R}$-modules

-obtained by composing the inclusion $\Gamma(\tilde{U}^x,p^*i^*\mathcal{V}) \subset \widehat{\Gamma(\tilde{U}^x,p^*i^*\mathcal{V})}$ with the isomorphism of Proposition \ref{prop:4completions}.4.
-Since $\Gamma(\tilde{U}^x,p^*i^*\mathcal{V}) = (\mathbb{C}[K^0] \otimes V)^{H^0} \subset \mathbb{C}[K^0] \otimes V$, which is locally-finite as a $K^0$-representation, we have in fact
+obtained by composing the inclusion $\Gamma(\widetilde{U}^x,p^*i^*\mathcal{E}) \subset \widehat{\Gamma(\widetilde{U}^x,p^*i^*\mathcal{E})}$ with the isomorphism of Proposition \ref{prop:4completions}.4.
+Since $\Gamma(\widetilde{U}^x,p^*i^*\mathcal{E}) = (\mathbb{C}[K^0] \otimes E)^{H^0} \subset \mathbb{C}[K^0] \otimes E$, which is locally-finite as a $K^0$-representation, we have in fact

 Both sides are now locally-finite $K^0$-representations and $\alpha$ is $K^0$-equivariant.